 When a loss happens for Fire, Smoke, Water Damage or Mold, who gets to hire the restoration contractor?
 The Short Answer, YOU.
 Read on for important details about insurance claims and Preferred Vendors.

 Having to call your insurance company is already stressful, right?.
-When you call, you’ll be faced with an important decision, Which restoration company are you going to hire?.
+When you call, you’ll be faced with an important decision, Which restoration company is you going to hire?.
 Who gets to decide?.
-What are Preferred Vendors?
+What are the Preferred Vendors?

 Your insurance Desk adjuster will confirm coverage for some or all of the loss.
 Then he may make a suggestion: “We have a list of Preferred Vendors in your area that we “recommend” you choose from.
 All are reliable and provide quality service.
 You can also choose a contractor of “your choice”.
 However, by choosing one of our Preferred Vendors we can guarantee the work and arrange repairs if the work is not completed properly for any reason.”

 When you choose from a list of Preferred Vendors provided by your insurance company, your insurance company saves money.
 Preferred Vendors agree to complete the scope of repairs approved by the insurance company or their third-party representative.
 The price is determined by the insurance company.
 Your insurance company’s goal is to save money by paying less for repair work.
 The Preferred Vendor wants to receive regular work and increased steady income.
 Since YOU, the insured, makes the final decision, keep the following in mind:

 The Good things,